anitaposch/anita-grav/user/pages/04.blog/articles-2022/221017-kbn-tv-zambia/221017-kbn-tv-zambia.md

 ---
-title: Talking about Bitcoin mining in Zambia
+title: Anita Posch about Bitcoin mining on KBN TV in Zambia
 taxonomy:
     tags: [Features, Blog, Bitcoin in Africa]
 routes: